Emily's First 100 Days of School

 Emily's First 100 Days of School is a children's book written and illustrated by Rosemary Wells.
-Published by Hyperion Books in 2000, it is about a young rabbit who learns the numbers 1 to 1 Hundred in many different ways, starting with the number 1 for the First Day of School.
+Published by Hyperion Books in 2000, it is about a young rabbit who learns the numbers one to one hundred in many different ways, starting with the number one for her first day of school.

 Reception

 Kirkus Reviews wrote: "Wells (Yoko, 1998, etc.) makes numbers fun and relevant to daily life in this longer than usual picture book."

 Film adaptation

 A thirty-six-minute animated film based on the book was released in 2006.
 Directed by Gene Deitch, it was produced by JZ Media and Weston Woods Studios, Inc.